todd-dsm/admin-tasks/README.md

 # admin-tasks

-This is a patchwork of sys-admin commands that have served me well over the years.
-I've been doing this stuff for almost 30 years and for some reason I have to look this stuff up - every single time :expressionless:
+This is a patchwork of sys-admin _stuff_ that have served me well over the years.
+I've been doing automating systems for almost 30 years and for some reason I have to look this stuff up - every single time :expressionless:

 So, I'm constantly looking up some of the most valuable tools in the tool belt.
 Maybe it's time to share/purge them?